stanac/LiteApiWeb/LiteApiWeb/Content/Pages/home.md

 <div class='col-md-4'>
 <span class='sub'>Easy to use</span>
 <br/>
-Controllers with conventions you likely already know how to use.
-Check getting started, if you already used MVC WebAPI you will find using LiteApi to be like a walk in the park.
+<a href="/docs/controller-and-action-matching">Controllers</a> with conventions you
+likely already know how to use.
+Check <a href="/getting-started">getting started</a>, if you already used MVC WebAPI you will find using LiteApi to be like a walk in the park.
 </div>